grantwilson38/fiber-checker/README.md

 # guitar-search-with-selenium

 This project uses Selenium WebDriver with Python to automate browser actions.
-It specifically searches for a list of guitars on the website "https://www.musiciansfriend.com/".
+It specifically searches for a list of foods on the website "https://www.musiciansfriend.com/".

 **Features**